 One of the most important things to do after you move is to find a good veterinarian.
 Do your research, ask around, read reviews, and check out their services and prices.
 Having someone trustworthy by your side when your animal needs medical attention will make your life so much easier.

 We tried to keep this guide as comprehensive as possible, but keep in mind that different kinds of animals – and even different breeds of dogs and cats – require different treatment.
-This could affect your relocation process to a great extent.
+This could affect your relocation process to a great extent, regardless of how well you plan the move to another city.
 For example, if you own a hedgehog, you might not be able to move to Arizona or Nebraska.
 Ferrets are banned in California and Hawaii, while venomous snakes are forbidden in 19 states, even if you’ve had the venom removed.